ISAITB/docs-tdl/source/testsuite/index.rst

 Endpoints and their parameters are used in two main scenarios:

 * As simple sets of configuration values.
-* As placeholders to allow messaging between SUT and simulated actors.
+* As placeholders for SUT actors to hold simulated actor configuration (provided via their messaging handlers).

 These two scenarios are explained in the following sections.